logica-web/logica-web.github.io/docs/publications/research-team.md

 # Research Team

-The Logica project is developed and maintained by a dedicated team of researchers and developers passionate about advancing declarative data science and logic programming.
+Logica and its associated projects are developed and maintained by a dedicated team of researchers and engineers committed to advancing the fields of declarative data science and logic programming.

 <div class="team-grid">